 Lego Storage Tips

-Clean up LEGOs is a breeze with a drawstring play mat.
+Cleaning up LEGOs is a breeze with a drawstring play mat. via Kids Activities Blog

-Best Big Lego Table – We started small with our stash of legos… I think we will graduate to a table like this one soon!
-Massive, and perfect for big kids.
+Lego Table for toddlers – We started small with our stash of legos.
+Durable, and perfect for the kids. via Amazon

 Legos for lunch!